-The economic impact facing the global economy due to the COVID-19 virus is uncertain.
-Lockdowns and mandatory quarantines have caused certain economies to expect high unemployment rates, low inflation rates and negative gross domestic product growth rates.
+The economic impact facing the global economy due to COVID-19 is uncertain.
+Lockdowns and mandatory guarantines have caused certain economies to expect high unemployment rates, low inflation rates and negative gross domestic product growth rates.
 The U.S. Federal Reserve cut its overnight interest rate to 0.25% on March 16, 2020.
 This was followed by The Bank of Canada cutting its overnight interest rate to 0.25% on March 27, 2020.
 In addition to the monetary policy actions that were taken, many developed countries have unveiled large fiscal stimulus packages.
 The reduction of the overnight interest rates and the fiscal stimulus spending should help incentivize economic activity.
-The length of this global economic contraction will depend on many factors including how the COVID-19 virus will continue to spread.
+The length of this global economic contraction and time to recovery will depend on many factors including how the COVID-19 virus will continue to spread and the speed with which approved vaccinations can be deployed globally.
 It is also unknown how long it may take corporate earnings to recover from previous highs.
 Based on an analysis of previous recessions, it has taken the S&P 500 2 to 3 years for earnings to recover to the level it had attained prior to the recession.